a11ywatch/kayle/README.md

 If you run [@playwright/axe-core](./a11y-js/tests/axecore-playwright.spec.ts) vs [our custom axe-core](./a11y-js/tests/basic-axe-playwright.spec.ts) setup of axe the issues run over 90% faster over 20 runs by default with improved resolution of issues.
 The performance scales the larger the page.

 For the mock test case used `@playwright/axe-core` found 2 errors while `fast_axecore` or our custom version of it found 6 errors using a small [sample mock](./a11y-js/tests/html-small-mock.ts).

+The issues are sorted displaying the following order "issues", "warnings", and "notices".
+The sorting is done with an efficient algorithm leveraging the js engine with `setImmediate` instead of the standard `.sort` method for arrays.

 ## i18n